 Pensionable Pay and Salary Sacrifice

 HMRC approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind from which income tax liability is then removed will remain pensionable under the 2015 Scheme (where the benefit in kind is specified in the employee’s contract of employment as being a pensionable emolument).

+The exception is any salary sacrificed for a car or any other vehicle, which cannot be pensionable.

+However, from 6 April 2017, significant reforms to salary sacrifice arrangements were introduced by the Government.
+The reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution advantages via a salary sacrifice arrangement.